Sea of Galilee draws faithful despite receding waters

 A sharp drop in annual rainfall in the northern Galilee region over the past three years has caused the lake's waters to recede, according to Israel's Water Authority.
 It is now at its lowest in five years.

-This has created problems for the largest freshwater lake in Israel, which is a water resource for the country's north and neighboring Jordan, a tourist hot-spot and a main fishing zone.
+This has created problems for the largest freshwater lake in Israel, which is a water resource for the country's north and neighbouring Jordan, a tourist hot-spot and a main fishing zone.

 Receding water levels means higher salt levels, which harm the eco-balance and could render the water unusable.